nnichols/nnichols.github.io/_posts/2018-12-16-alcoholic-amnesiac.markdown

 After braving the weather, they dock up at the small island Tim calls home.
 Jac mentions the elf had also requested to visit this very island, so Sif immediately waves goodbye and walks directly towards Tim's house.

-Upon arriving at Tim's worn down cabin, Sif is immediately greeted by tried-and-true complaints such as, "It took them long enough to check in on me," "Nobody has time to stop by anymore," and "In my day, you had to swim between these island."
+Upon arriving at Tim's worn-down cabin, Sif is immediately greeted by tried-and-true complaints such as, "It took them long enough to check in on me," "Nobody has time to stop by anymore," and "In my day, you had to swim between these islands."
 Sif chimes in, and further complains about how easy everything is in the current day and age.
 The two curmudgeons then discuss the real cause of Sif's visits- the missing tools.
 Tim stands in his doorway while his new friend investigates the area.